Bungalow loft – conversion vs extensions

 Two storey side extension and loft conversion in Old Farm Road East, Sidcup, Kent

 This two storey side extension and loft conversion to this house in Sidcup created additional living space incorporating two additional bedrooms, a bathroom, enlarged kitchen and integral garage.

 Loft conversion to a walk-in wardrobe

 This idea is the one all ladies will fall in love with.
-Transform your underutilised loft space into functional walk-in closet for you and your partner for a more luxurious home design.
+Transforming your underutilised loft space into a functional walk-in closet for you and your partner for a more luxurious home design.
 Loft conversion to a closet allows for tall shoe shelving or extendable hanging rails for your clothes without limiting your living space.
 Large mirrors will not only be functional for getting ready, but also will make the room seem bigger (another clever trick right there!).

 Follow to this Pinterest list to find plenty of clever ideas on how to effectively utilise the loft space despite slanted ceilings.

 Converting a bungalow – limitations